 Here are 10 of our favorite recipes with ground meat!

 - Stovetop Burgers

 - Mozzarella Stuffed Italian Meatballs

 - Drop Meatballs

-Pork is a meat that is often overcooked…making it seem like Pork is harder to cook that is true.
-YOU TOO CAN COOK PERFECT AND FLAVORFUL PORK!
-Just watch your temps carefully and remove from the heat 3-5 degrees under your desired temp of 145F.
+Pork is often overcooked, making it seem like it’s a more difficult meat to cook correctly.
+But it’s totally possible to get juicy, well-cooked pork!
+Just watch your temps carefully and remove from the heat about 3-5 degrees under your desired temp of 145F, then let it rest.